wbushey/dotfiles/README.md

 # Updating

 Submodules are used to include many other projects.
 To update the included submodules, simple run the following in the repo

     cd ~/.dotfiles
-    git submodule update --recursive
-    sudo .vim/bundle/YouCompleteMe/install.sh
+    ./update.sh